ocaml/ocaml.org/data/rss/tarides/decompress-experiences-with-ocaml-optimization.md

 </ul>
 <p>We have not discussed benchmarking, which is another hard issue: who should you
 compare with? where? how?
 For example, a global comparison between <code>zlib</code> and
-<code>decompress</code> is not very relevant in many ways – especially because of the
+<code>decompress</code> is not very relevant in many ways &ndash; especially because of the
 garbage collector.
 This could be another article!</p>
 <p>Finally, all of these optimizations should be done by <code>flambda</code>; the difference
 between compiling <code>decompress</code> with or without <code>flambda</code> is not very big.
 We